Child Custody Attorney in Westchester County

 Helping Protect Your Child's Best Interests

 Custody disputes are some of the most difficult family law cases.
 Whether you are a single parent or you are considering a divorce, you want what’s best for your child—but it can be difficult to ensure that happens.

 New York Family Courts determine child custody based upon the "best interests of the child."
-It is your family law attorney’s job to show the court that your wishes are in alignment with what is in the
+It is your custody attorney’s job to show the court that your wishes are in alignment with what is in the